 How to Figure Out How to Best Use CBD In Your Training Regimen

 It is pretty simple to figure out how best to add CBD to your training routine based on how it personally affects.
 It requires just a little trial and error.

-Once you’ve dialed in on a good serving size and have a grasp on how taking CBD supplements makes you feel, you can adjust the timing of your daily servings.
+Once you’ve dialed in on a good serving size and have a grasp on how taking CBD products makes you feel, you can adjust the timing of your daily servings.

 Many athletes prefer to take their daily CBD in the morning or just before a workout or competition, because they believe it helps them find their flow and naturally boost performance.
 Others opt to take their CBD afterward, feeling like it’s best for encouraging more efficient recovery.
 If CBD makes you feel “relaxed,” you may find that taking your CBD in the evening as you’re winding down for the day is best.

 When first experimenting with CBD prior to a practice or competition, it is suggested that you choose one that is routine or in the off-season, rather than before an important game or competition.